Basis of providing our Services

 8. INDEMNITY AGAINST THIRD PARTY LIABILITY

-You shall indemnify and hold harmless Kelly + Partners, its directors, employees, associates and contractors from and against any loss, expense, damage or liabilities (or actions that may be asserted by any third party) that may result from any third party claims arising out of or in relation to the provision of the Services or any use by you of any deliverable item under this engagement and will reimburse Kelly + Partners for all costs and expenses (including legal fees on a solicitor client basis) incurred by Kelly + Partners in connection with any such action or claim.
+You shall indemnify and hold harmless Kelly + Partners (including its directors, employees, associates and contractors) and the Kelly Partners Group (including any of the Kelly Partners Group directors, employees, associates and contractors) (the Indemnified Parties) from and against any loss, expense, damage or liabilities (or actions that may be asserted by any third party) that may result from any third party claims arising out of or in relation to the provision of the Services or any use by you of any deliverable item under this engagement and will reimburse the Indemnified Party for all costs and expenses (including legal fees on a solicitor client basis) incurred by the Indemnified Party in connection with any such action or claim.

 9. DOCUMENTS AND INFORMATION

 Ownership of documents